noizeland/TuxTalker/README.md

 # Features, already implemented

 ## **Greetings**
-When a viewer types in chat for the first time since TuxTwitchTalker was started, they can be greeted with text sent to chat/media file.
+When a viewer types in chat for the first time since TuxTalker was started, they can be greeted with text sent to chat/media file.
   * Individual regular viewers can have a special greeting/media play for them
   * Mods can have a separate greeting/media play for them
   * VIPs can have a separate greeting/media play for them